MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordListBuilder.md

 ```

-# Methods
+## Methods
 |Method Name|Return Type|Description|
 |-|-|-
-[build](#build)|[NegativeKeywordListOperation](./NegativeKeywordListOperation.md)|Returns an operation object, which represents the negative keyword list to create.
-You must call the operation object's methods to add the negative keyword list to the account.
+[build](#build)|[NegativeKeywordListOperation](./NegativeKeywordListOperation.md)|Returns an operation object that you use to add the negative keyword list to the account.
 [withName(string name)](#withname~string-name~)|[NegativeKeywordListBuilder](./NegativeKeywordListBuilder.md)|Sets the name of the negative keyword list.

 ## <a name="build"></a>build
-Returns an operation object, which represents the negative keyword list to create.
-You must call the operation object's methods to add the negative keyword list to the account.
+Returns an operation object that you use to add the negative keyword list to the account.

 ### Returns
 |Type|Description|
 |-|-
-[NegativeKeywordListOperation](./NegativeKeywordListOperation.md)|An operation object, which you use to add the negative keyword list to the account.
+[NegativeKeywordListOperation](./NegativeKeywordListOperation.md)|An operation object that you use to add the negative keyword list to the account.

 ## <a name="withname~string-name~"></a>withName(string name)
 Sets the name of the negative keyword list.